http-tests/cache-tests/README.md

 > npm run cli --base=http://server-url.example.org:8000/ --id=test-id

 ... where `test-id` is the identifier for the test.
+This will output the request and response headers as seen by the client and server, along with the results.
+This is useful for debugging a particular failure.

 ## Testing Browser Caches